 It's a managed system, meaning our tech team deals with it directly.

 However, it's not a SaaS system with autoscaling of a single unified infrastructure.

-So, we will provision hardware so that we can safely deal with your plan's volume of traffic and reasonable spikes, and we will respond to sudden load increases as much as we can, within reason - either by notifying you of an issue, or adding in a temporary extra server for a few hours to help deal with the spike.
+So, we will provision hardware so that can safely deal with your plan's suggested volume of traffic and reasonable spikes, and we will respond to sudden load increases as much as we can, within reason - either by notifying you of an issue, or adding in a temporary extra server for a few hours to help deal with the spike.

 How much traffic can the managed system handle?